-She is supervised by Professor Paul Taylor (Lancaster) and Professor Kirk Luther (Lancaster).
+She is supervised by Professor Paul Taylor (Lancaster) and Professor Kirk Luther (Carleton).

 Winters, C. L., Giromini, L., Crawford, T. J., Ales, F., Viglione, D. J., & Warmelink, L. A British validation of the Inventory of Problems-29 (IOP-29): Investigating feigned schizophrenia and random responding, submitted to Journal of Psychiatry, Psychology and Law